CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 A `NotificationChannelType` contains the specific details of a specification notification channel type, including a JSON-LD representation of the corresponding subscription resource.
-One specific instance of a `StorageDescriber` is a `NotificationSubcriber`, which merges those JSON-LD descriptions into a single set of RDF quads.
+One specific instance of a `StorageDescriber` is a `NotificationDescriber`, which merges those JSON-LD descriptions into a single set of RDF quads.
-When adding a new subscription type, a new instance of such a class should be added to the `urn:solid-server:default:StorageDescriber`.
+When adding a new subscription type, a new instance of such a class should be added to the `urn:solid-server:default:NotificationDescriber`.

 ## NotificationChannel